lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 Changes from 02 -> 03:

-* Rename id-kp-trustanchorSigning to id-kp-trustanchorconfigSigning.
+* Rename id-kp-trustanchorSigning to id-kp-trustanchorconfigSigning
+* Rename id-kp-updateSigning to id-kp-updatPackageSigning

 Changes from 01 -> 02: